 A Chinese finger trap is a device that orthopedic surgeons use to reduce fractures of your upper extremities.
 The patient is usually lying down and several fingers are placed into a device that encloses each finger in a nylon net.
 It is intended to suspend the arm and create a distraction force across a fracture to reduce it.
 A cast can be placed to hold the broken bones in alignment.
 As more weight is placed on the arm the nylon nets around the fingers tighten and become much stronger.
 If placed properly you cannot break out of this apparatus.

 There is a similarity to treating chronic pain.
 The harder you try to fix yourself or escape the pain the more you will become enmeshed in it.
-You can only engage in practices that create a healing environment for your nervous system and watch yourself heal.
-You have to become aware that you are trapped, let go, and move forward.
+You can only engage in practices that create a healing environment for your nervous system and become an observer of your own healing.
+You first must become aware that you are trapped, let go, and then you can move forward.
 Moving forward with your pain

-You must first become aware of your circumstances in order to make a change.
+The first step is becoming aware of your situation in order to allow change to occur.
 Frequently I see patients who are almost shaking with rage and he or she truly feels that they are not angry.
 How can you be trapped by pain and not be upset?
 You must “give up” (control) in order to move forward.
 That cannot be accomplished while you are (legitimately) angry.
-Moving forward will be on your terms and instead of continually reacting.
-The good news is that play circuits, although deeply buried, are also permanent and shifting back onto them is very powerful.
-I am not angry
+Then you can live your life on your terms and instead of continually reacting.
+The good news is that play circuits, although deeply buried, are also permanent and there are ways of shifting back onto them, which is powerful.

-Those of us who have learned and practiced these concepts estimate that the majority of patients will recover if they learn and use the tools to calm down their nervous system.
+Those of us who have learned and implemented this approach in our practices have witnessed that most patients will recover if they learn and use the tools to calm down their nervous system.
 It can happen within days or can take months and years.
+The key is persistence.
 If you choose not to engage you have to ask yourself, “why?”
 If you are not open to even asking, “why?”, then there is not much that can done.
 Patients often are addicted to the power of pain and when confronted, really don’t want to change.
 We are continually searching for alternative ways to help people break through this barrier and find their way out of pain.